Remote Working and Lessons Learned in eDiscovery

-Over the past year, the number of legal services professionals working from home has skyrocketed to as much as 75% by some estimates.
+Over the past two years, the number of legal services professionals working from home has skyrocketed to as much as 75% by some estimates.
 During the onset of the pandemic, organizations had to quickly pivot on several fronts to ensure secure, uninterrupted services for their clients and find new ways of working to sustain productivity.

 “In the middle of difficulty lies opportunity.”

 Three unanticipated advancements gained through the shift to remote working:

 1) Collaboration is easier.
 The very recent norm used to be that teams working in disparate locations would rely on email, phone calls or physically traveling to meet with each other as the primary avenues for collaboration.
 The commonality of video get-togethers during the pandemic has changed all that.

 Remote working has made it easier for people to strengthen their sense of connection by meeting and working together via one-on-one or group video conference.
 It’s also caused many to realize how much they had been working in silos before.